-In 2005, she accepted the challenge of becoming a reporter for WSVN-FOX Miami, one of the most dynamic and innovative local news stations in the country.
-Ruiz covered a wide range of stories, from the aftermath of the devastating earthquake in Haiti, several hurricanes, the BP oil spill and Super Bowl XLI, among many others.
+Her interviews ranged from Israeli Prime Minister Benjamin Netanyahu to the presidents of Peru, Ecuador and El Salvador.
+In 2005, she accepted the challenge of becoming a reporter for WSVN-FOX Miami, one of the most dynamic and innovative news stations in the country.
+Ruiz covered a wide range of stories, from the aftermath of the devastating earthquake in Haiti, several hurricanes, the BP Oil Spill and Super Bowl XLI, among many others.

-In the same year, Ruiz was part of KPNX’s main anchor team for Decision 2016, NBC’s Presidential Election coverage.
+In 2015, Ruiz anchored Pope Francis’ historic visit to the United States from Philadelphia and in the summer of 2016, Ruiz was KPNX’s choice to represent the station during the Summer Olympic Games in Rio de Janeiro, Brazil.
+There, she provided live, original and exclusive uninterrupted coverage across multiple platforms.
+In the same year, Ruiz was part of KPNX’s main anchor team for Decision 2016, NBC’s presidential election coverage.
 During an election cycle like no other, viewers turned to Ruiz's experience, objectivity and steadiness to provide unbiased, up-to-the-minute information during an unforgettable moment in U.S. history.

 In 2016 and 2017, Ruiz’s team won the Rocky Mountain Emmy for Best Evening Newscast.
 She’s also been recognized by The Academy of Television of Arts and Science for special coverage of Sept.
 11, received the David Burke Distinguished Journalism Award for exceptional integrity, bravery and originality in reporting and recognized as one of Florida’s leading Latinos in journalism.